-- The student should understand the relationship between leadership and rule breaking. - The student should be able to catalog the strengths and weaknesses of competing theories of moral leadership. - Drawing on philosophical ethics, the student should become a keen moral observer of leadership and, in particular, the moral psychology of leadership. - The student should learn how to critique moral arguments and how to present original moral arguments. - The student should be able to recognize and respond to peculiar challenges to our moral assessments of leadership: relativism, moral luck, and dirty hands cases. - The student should be able to provide an ethically informed reading of leadership theory.
+- The student should understand the relationship between leadership and rule breaking. - The student should be able to catalog the strengths and weaknesses of competing theories of moral leadership. - Drawing on philosophical ethics, the student should become a keen moral observer of leadership and, in particular, the moral psychology of leadership.

+- The student should learn how to critique moral arguments and how to present original moral arguments. - The student should be able to recognize and respond to peculiar challenges to our moral assessments of leadership: leader exceptionalism, moral luck, dirty hands cases, role responsibilities, and so on. - The student should be able to provide an ethically informed reading of leadership theory.